hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 > which rooms people get based on their requirements (# of students, time
 > allotted, etc.).
 {: .callout}

+> ## Some Assumptions
+>
+> HPC clusters vary in their configuration, available software, and use.
+In
+> order to keep this episode focused, some assumptions have been made:
+>
+> * Your cluster uses the Slurm scheduler.
+If your system uses a different
+>   scheduler such as PBS then you may need to adjust the batch system command
+>   used to submit jobs.
+> * Your cluster uses environment modules to manage the software available to you.
+>   While some module names are used here, the actual modules may not be the same
+>   on your system.
+Please consult your HPC user support if you have difficulty
+>   finding the correct modules to use.
+{:.callout}

+Right now we have a reasonably effective pipeline that scales nicely on our local computer.
+However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a [HPC cluster][ref-hpc-cluster].

 Normally, updating a workflow to run on a HPC cluster requires a lot of work.
 Batch scripts need to be written, and you'll need to monitor and babysit the